 Lewis's best work, however, was in film noir. ...JULIA ROSS and SO DARK... were solid, visually impressive efforts in the genre, while THE BIG COMBO (1955) was a genuine classic.
 It was also a bit notorious for one scene in which Richard Conte apparently goes down on Jean Wallace.
 Conte is standing behind Wallace, nuzzling her, and drops down out of frame, as Lewis moves the camera into her face, which bears a look of resigned pleasure, and holds the shot for a moment.
 The scene initially got Lewis in hot water with the studio censors, but, as he told it, he turned the tables on them.
 Faced with their insistence that he'd shot a "filthy" scene, he professed not to understand what they were talking about.
 The intimation of oralism was fairly obvious, but it was shot in such a way that it relied upon the viewer's interpretation.
 Apparently, the suggestion that they, themselves, had willfully chosen to interpret, as "filthy," a scene the director (disingenuously) insisted was innocuous sufficiently embarrassed the Breen boys that they allowed it to remain in the film.

 Lewis has very nearly been lost in time.
-Even among film nerds, he's an obscure figure.
+Film nerds (like Shrader) dig him, but he's a fairly obscure figure.
 Too obscure.
-His work deserves better than that.
-A lot better.
-So this is my little contribution to that end.
+His work deserves better than that, so this is my little contribution to getting it its due.

 In THE TYPEWRITER, THE RIFLE, AND THE MOVIE CAMERA, Jim Jarmusch recounting Sam Fuller's advice to him on screenwriting: "When you start your script, if the first page doesn't give you a hard-on, throw the goddamn thing away."
 Lewis seems to have had the same attitude.
 Lewis's brashness, his disregard for the conventional, and the hook-'em-and-keep-'em tabloid aesthetic his films often radiate reminds me of Fuller.